jaypinho/jaypinho.github.io/_posts/2015-05-22-newsmeter-of-friends-and-followers.markdown

 #### Access levels

 What will it even mean to be friends with someone on Newsmeter?
 How many different levels of access will there be?
-Will there be a setting allowing friends of mine to view every single new story I've browsed since I started using the site?
+Will there be a setting allowing friends of mine to view every single news story I've browsed since I started using the site?
 Just generalized stats?
 Something in between?

 #### Conclusion